hasura/supergraph-io/README.md

 When a supergraph is built with a GraphQL federation stack, the engine is often called a gateway or a router and the subgraph connectors are often GraphQL services.

 A supergraph is typically used for the following 3 benefits:
-1. [Self-serve API composition](/api-composition): A self-serve operating model for API integration, orchestration & aggregation
+1. [Self-serve API composition _or_ federated GraphQL](/api-composition): A self-serve operating model for API integration, orchestration & aggregation.
 2. Federated data access layer: A federated data layer that allows realtime access to data sources with cross-domain composability (joins, filtering etc.) Related: Data mesh, data products
 3. Incremental monolith decomposition: A stable API that provides a zero-downtime and incremental approach to decomposing monoliths